hulxv/vnstat-client/README.md

 Show [More](screenshots).

-And thanks to any developer who build a library used in this project.
+## Credits

-You can see all packages used in the project in [package.json](./package.json)
+Thanks to any developer who build a library used in this project.
 ---

 ## Contribution